-- payments under our contract with HHS; - our existing capital resources; - payments under collaborative and licensing agreements with corporate partners; and - lease or loan financing and future public or private financing.
+- payments under our contract with HHS; - · our existing capital resources; - payments under collaborative and licensing agreements with corporate partners; and - lease or loan financing and future public or private financing.

-Our cash, cash equivalents and securities balance has decreased from \$94.3 million as of December 31, 2009 to \$89.4 million as of March 31, 2010, primarily due to monthly cash burn from operations offset by cash received from collaborations.
-As a result, our net cash burn rate has been approximately \$1.6 million per month for the first three months of 2010.
-We expect that our cash use for 2010 will be between \$25.0 to \$30.0 million.
+As of June 30, 2010, we held cash, cash equivalents and securities of \$81.2 million, a decrease of \$13.1 million as compared to December 31, 2009, primarily due to monthly cash burn from operations offset by cash received from collaborations.
+As a result, our net cash burn rate has been approximately \$2.2 million per month for the first six months of 2010.
+We expect our 2010 cash use to be within, but at the high end of our previous guidance range of between \$25.0 and \$30.0 million.
+This is due in part to lower than expected royalty income as a result of the mild flu activity following approval of peramivir in Japan.
+In response, we have taken action to reduce costs, while maintaining momentum within our clinical programs.
+This outlook may change depending on the timing of payments from HHS related to our peramivir program.